thomasharmon808/thomasharmon808.github.io/README.md

 - color scheme
 - add H icon
 - night shift mode
+- add tech list for each project
 - Fonts + font sizes
-- add tech list for each project
 - add company logos + technologies used for each job
 - on hover for moon make it solid or hollow
-- dont change margin of top left home link when going from desktop -> mobile
-- static queries?
-- use font awesome icons for skills instead of bullet points?